 There are two ways to approach this task.
-One way is to check the remainder after division.
+The easy way is to check the remainder after division.
 If it is non-zero, add one more package.

 The other way involves a clever use of int together with adding and subtracting one.
-No if statements are involved, but it is rather on the clever side of things.
+No if statements are involved, but it is more on the clever side of things.

-7.15 g47: Appointment
+2.19.1 Task g47: Appointment